CengageEng/maven-training/course-notes.md

 ### Basic Dependency Management
 Maven manages transitive dependencies declaratively.
 This is one of the greatest benefits of Maven, and other tools (such as Ivy) have copied its model.
 A dependency consists minimally of a groupId, artifactId, and version (the coordinates).
 Optionally, a scope can be specified.
 Possible scopes are compile (the default), test, provided (added to classpath for compile, not runtime), runtime (not added to classpath at compile time), and system (don't use it…for specifying a local file).

+### Release and Snapshot Versions
+Maven has two types of dependency versions: release and snapshot.
+Snapshot dependencies are indicated by "```-SNAPSHOT```" in the version.
+Snapshot versions are treated differently by Maven's dependency management engine, in that they are treated as snapshots of a state in time in development.
+They are expected to change frequently, so they are re-fetched from upstream repositories frequently.
+Release versions, on the other hand, are expected to never change.
+Once you've downloaded a release version of an artifact, Maven will not attempt to download that artifact again.

 ### Directory Layout
 Convention over configuration.
 Look at the Super POM. (mvn help:effective-pom)